 Hombroich: sleek architecture containing modern art & Japanese scrolls in Langen Foundation and 1 Km further on a large open air landscape park Museum Insel Hombroich, with surprising buildings full of sculpture.
 You will feel like Indiana Jones.

 Stuttgart: Strangely enough I expected much out there and the new Staatsgalerie wing is interesting, but I was underwhelmed by the collection.
 Yet three nice Rembrandts.
 Good to see a work by Juan de Pareja, whose overwhelming portrait by Velasques is in the Met, NYC.

 General behaviour tips & travel tips & Money saving tips - for extended travel in Germany.

 RULE nr 1 in Germany: ALLES IST VERBOTEN.

-Germans like rules and they like strict order and are convinced that that control and punishment is the way forward.
+Many Germans like rules and strict order - and they are convinced that that control and punishment is the way forward.
 Forbidden (Verboten) signs are all around.
 If you ask for permission for anything out of the ordinary, most likely you will hear No (Nein!).
-So be clever, just go ahead, and do not ask for anything - but slide into buildings and do your thing there without prior consent.
+So be clever, just go ahead, and do not ask for anything - but slip-slide into buildings and do your thing there innocently without prior consent.